gnf-bachelor/irl-chess/README.md

 ## How to Run BIRL or GPW

 First, setup your python environment.
 Make sure to use python 3.10 for all dependencies and submodules to work properly.
 You can either install the `conda` environment, [`irl_chess_env.yml`](irl_chess_env.yml), or you can make sure all the required packages are installed from `requirements.txt`.
+Then run `pip install .` to install `irl_chess` as a python package.

 Then adjust the config files.
 To select the desired model change the "model" parameter in the base_config.json in the experiment_config folder.